todogroup/ospodefinition.org/README.md

 or schools, that are focused on using open source software to support teaching, research and learning activities.

-    * **Drivers of Motivation:** Curriculum development / Student Engagement / Open Data / Knowledge Sharing
+    * **Drivers of Motivation:** Curriculum development / Student Engagement / Knowledge Sharing

 * `👩‍🏫 Business-Educational`: OSPOs established within for-profit organizations that provide training and certification and are likely to collaborate with `educational-oriented` types.